 No, not at all.
-This 3-part PDF e-book is the official reference tool that explains the concept behind BABS, how it works and how it will help you in your leagues.
-So you are in the right place.
+This is the official reference tool that explains the concept behind BABS, how she works, and how she will help you in your leagues.
+You are definitely in the right place.

 Hey Ron, I've been using BABS for a few years already.
 Am I going to get anything out of this update?